Thank you for your prayers

 Dear Brothers and Sisters in Christ Jesus,

-Through the intercession of Mary, the Mother of God, St. Joseph, St. Michael and St. Paul, may God bless our families, parishes and the whole Church!
+Through the intercession of Our Lady of Protection, St. Joseph, St. Michael and St. Paul, may God bless you, our families, parishes, our Archdiocese and the good people of Kitui!

 In Christ through Mary,